Fray Juan de Ortega's approximations, 500 years after: Our hypothesis about the method applied by Ortega

 By applying the Chuquet's method to 16 values in column II, we reach Ortega's solution in 14 cases.
 However by this way we can't obtain the solution for $\sqrt{9600}$ and, for $\sqrt{2000}$, the value obtained is $44\frac{189}{262}$, which is the result of simplifying by 11 the Ortega's solution ${44 \frac{2079}{2882}}$.

-We suppose that Ortega could use the mediation rule taking as lower initial value the value given in the 1512 edition and the upper value which is obtained by increasing the denominator in one unit\footnote{Nowadays the inequality is well known, however the second part of the inequality (Heron's formula) was not known until the XIX century.See \cite{tan1}} as we can see below:
+We suppose that Ortega could have used the mediation rule taking as lower initial value the value given in the 1512 edition and the upper value which is obtained by decreasing the denominator in one unit\footnote{Nowadays the inequality is well known, however the second part of the inequality (Heron's formula) was not known until the XIX century.See \cite{tan1}} as we can see below.
+In our language